 - Connectivity nodes.
 Relate to locations that transfer passengers and freight, thus offering accessibility to resources and markets within and/or outside the urban area.
 They include terminals such as ports, rail stations, airports, and distribution centers.
-Most cities owe their initial development to a location that grants connectivity to local, regional and/or international systems of circulation, commonly a port site.
-In a contemporary setting, airports are playing a greater role.
-Connectivity nodes are often dependent on the specific geographical requirements of each transport nodes, notably in terms of space consumption.
+Most cities owe their initial development to a location that grants connectivity to local, regional, and international systems of circulation, commonly a port site.
+In a contemporary setting, airports are playing a growing role.
+Connectivity nodes are often dependent on the specific geographical requirements of each transport node, notably in terms of space consumption.
 Terminals such as ports, railyards, and airports can be large consumers of space for them to handle large volumes of passengers or freight.

 - Economic nodes.
 Refer to locations that perform a secondary (manufacturing), tertiary (services), or quaternary (management, research, education) function of economic significance.
 These functions are extremely varied and can include transformation, management, education, retailing, and leisure.
 Economic nodes tend to cluster and are often dependent on accessing a connectivity node.
 Such clusters often take the form of central business districts, commercial strips, industrial districts, logistics zones, or port and airport districts.